-The results of the hypothesis test that was carried out show a significant influence between innovation development strategies that can create positive digital marketing literacy and the success of MSME businesses in Malang Regency.
-A good innovation development strategy can increase digital marketing literacy and create business success.
-Digital marketing literacy is influential as a partial mediation between innovation development strategies and business success.
-A good innovation development strategy encourages MSME actors to improve digital marketing literacy, thereby increasing the ability to understand various digital platforms that can be used for marketing MSME products, improving the ability to create exciting and relevant content to be posted on social media and having skills in planning and scheduling digital content posts effectively (Fan et al., 2021; Haefner et al., 2021; Shaheer & Li, 2020).
-Ultimately, it will increase MSME business revenue, customer growth, and market expansion.
+Based on the results of the hypothesis test that has been carried out, it shows that there is a significant influence between innovation development strategies that can create positive digital marketing literacy so that it is able to create the success of MSME businesses in Malang Regency.
+This means that a good innovation development strategy can increase digital marketing literacy and can create business success.
+Digital marketing literacy has an effective role as a partial mediation between innovation development strategies and business success.
+A good innovation development strategy encourages MSME actors to improve digital marketing literacy, thereby increasing the ability to understand various digital platforms that can be used for marketing MSME products, improving the ability to create interesting and relevant content to be posted on social media and having skills in planning and scheduling digital content posts effectively (Fan et al., 2021; Haefner et al., 2021; Shaheer & Li, 2020).
+Ultimately, it will increase MSME business revenue, increase customer growth and expand market expansion.